 This study travel course will focus on development and application of business knowledge, exploration of world class organizations and business leaders, and service to community.
 Class activities will include in-depth study of current events, a comprehensive and competitive simulation and in-depth field experience of world class organizations/leaders.
+Anticipated out-of-pocket expenses include most meals, some entrance fees, and personal shopping.
 Prerequisites for this course: ACC225, ACC 226, CIT 110, BUS 230, BUS 240, BUS 250, BUS 317, BUS 350.
 Registration restricted to Senior CIT Management and Business majors.
 Instructor’s permission required.
-Additional out-of-pocket expenses include all meals, some entrance fees, and personal shopping.
 3 credits.

 Location of travel: Italy

 Course fee: $4,000